walles/numbervaders/README.md

   good for production.
 Verify that we can easily show the controls when they are hidden.
 * Pause game while controls are visible
+* Add a license
+* Make an icon
+* Make a "Feature Graphics"
+* Publish on Google Play

 ## DONE